Research

-learn about iconicity.
-In other research I have been exploring how
+learn about iconicity and gesture.
+Linked to this last question I have been exploring how

 signed languages have evolved from co-speech gesture and what